JesseSharon/PyScan/README.md

 ## 5. Run PyScan

-Navigate to the PyScan folder and open a command prompt.
+Navigate to the `PyScan/` folder and open a command prompt.
 Run the following command.

 ### CLI Mode